nus-cs2103-AY2223S1/tp/docs/UserGuide.md

 * Edits the student at the specified `INDEX`.
 The index refers to the index number shown in the displayed student list.
 The index **must be a positive integer** 1, 2, 3, …​
 * At least one of the optional fields must be provided.
 * Existing values will be updated to the input values.
+* You can clear the value in a field by typing its [prefix](#glossary) without specifying any value after it.
 * When editing tags, the existing tags of the student will be removed i.e adding of tags is not cumulative.
 * You can remove all the student’s tags by typing `t/` without specifying any tags after it.
 * This command does not offer editing a student's profile picture.
 To do this, refer to [upload](#uploading-changing-student-profile-picture-upload-pic)

 Examples:
 * `edit 1 p/91234567 e/studentEmail@example.com` Edits the phone number and email of the 1st student in the list to be `91234567` and `studentEmail@example.com` respectively.
 * `edit 2 n/Jackie Chan t/` Edits the name of the 2nd student to be `Jackie Chan` and clears all existing tags.
+* `edit 3 p/ e/ c/` Clears the stored phone number, email and class of the 3rd student in the list.

-### Locating students by name: `find`
+### Locating students: `find`

 Finds students whose student details contain any of the given keywords.